Discover Noumea, New Caledonia

 Beautiful New Caledonia promises you a glorious Pacific holiday with classic French elegance and a dash of adventure.

 Air New Zealand flies non-stop from Auckland to New Caledonia.
 Domestic connections are available from Air New Zealand serviced airports.
+The Auckland to Noumea flight time is 3 hours and 10 minutes.
+You can choose the way you fly on all our flights to the Islands.

 New Caledonia travel delivers a unique Pacific experience, where Melanesian and French cultures combine to offer welcoming hospitality and a blissful holiday lifestyle.
 Coral-sand beaches, palm trees, turquoise lagoons, European-style shopping and wonderful restaurants - you can have them all in this charming tropical paradise.
 Adventure is calling too, with coastal road journeys on Grande Terre and marine excursions to the outer New Caledonia islands.